efeelize/eng/kaiyan/work/new_job/job_hopping.md

 > 2)that's a really good phrase, "vested interest in something".
 I mean often times when people at the executive level, get a new job, they often get stock options, and that gives them a vested interest in the, you know, the success of the company.

 > 3)you'll think about the word "invest", right?
 They're obviously, they are related.

+# 10.easier said than done [phr.说起来容易做起来难]
+> so we use this phrase when we're talking about something that's you know really difficult to do, but you know some people might make it look easy.
+Or some people might just explain it like it's easy to do, but we really know that it's ultimately difficult to do.like when you get a new job, all the people working there, they're really good at it.
+They make it look easy, but actually it's easier said than done.

 # III.patttern
 ***Hey, Chris, I’m thinking of quitting my job to find something more flexible.***